xpdAcq/xpdAcq/doc/quickstart.rst

 """"""""""""""
 run this first, then run it again each time the geometry of your measurement changes.

-Place the Ni calibrant at the sample position, close the hutch and open the shutter then type in your ``collection`` terminal:
+Place the Ni calibrant at the sample position, close the hutch and open the shutter then type in your ``collection-yyQn.x`` terminal:

 .. code-block:: python

-  run_calibration() # default values (calibrant_file='Ni.D' and exposure=60) don't need to be typed
+  run_calibration() # default values (calibrant_file='Ni.D' and exposure=5) don't need to be typed

 and follow the instructions in :ref:`calib_manual`.